 Threats of abandonment, retaliation, or non-participation can get another person to temporarily fall in line to satisfy the other’s demands while sacrificing their own.
 But, if that happens, martyrdom and resentments will follow.
 The sense of being in a relationship out of fear of loss does not create an atmosphere where love can continue to grow.
 If those feelings are ignored for too long, the relationship will fall apart.

-Ultimate love can only sustain when both partners want the other to be the most alive, satisfied, intrigued, and committed to live, wherever that person can find that experience.
+Ultimate love can only sustain when both partners want the other to be the most alive, satisfied, intrigued, and committed to living, wherever that person can find that experience.
 All relationships go through difficult situations, but too many without resolution can leave lovers trapped in a lonely and meaningless partnership.
 True love may end with the ultimate sacrifice: “I love you enough to want you to be where you are the most fulfilled, even if it turns out not to be with me.”